-Open up a world of opportunities by exploring some of the most pressing challenges facing nations today.
+Open up a world of opportunity by exploring some of the most pressing challenges facing nations today.
 From climate change and conflict to trade negotiations and social inequality, you will gain an understanding of these challenges at a local and global level.

 You will discover how the subject of international relations has evolved, considering traditional theories and how they compare with contemporary thinking and current events.
-By studying global institutions such as the World Bank, United Nations and the EU, and the role they play on the political stage, you will gain an insight into how they deal with the shifting political and social issues that influence decision making at a regional, national and worldwide level.
+By studying global institutions such as the World Bank, the United Nations and the EU and the role they play on the political stage, you will gain an insight into how they deal with the shifting political and social issues that influence decision making at a regional, national and worldwide level.